Testlio/hype/content/post/graphql-testing.md

 Of course, with mutations, you also want the right side effects to happen, but this article will not cover testing those.

 So, instead of unit tests, I opted for testing full GraphQL queries instead.
-For any query, given a constant database state, the server should arrive at the same response.
+For any query, given a constant database state, the server should return the same response.
 As long as all of your used codepaths are covered in the tests, what goes on under the hood simply does not matter.

 ```js
 describe('project query', () => {